Częstochowa Ghetto: The uprising

 Those who survived the main thrust of ghetto liquidation (about 5,000–6,000 slave workers and their families) were put in the so-called Small Ghetto for the Hugo Schneider munitions factory.
 There, 850 Jews were executed.
 Soon, a clandestine Jewish Fighting Organisation was formed by Mordechaj Zilberberg, Sumek Abramowicz and Heniek Pesak among others.
 The organization consisted of 300 members.

 When the Germans moved in to liquidate the Small Ghetto on 26 June 1943 the Częstochowa Ghetto Uprising erupted.
 Zylberberg committed suicide when the Germans stormed his bunker.
 1,500 Jews died in the fighting.
 On 30 June the resistance was suppressed with additional 500 Jews burned alive or buried beneath the rubble.
 3,900 Jews were captured and put to work in labour camps Apparatebau, Warthewerk and Eisenhütte.
 400 people were shot following a selection.
 In December that year 1,200 prisoners were transported to Germany.
 The men were sent to Buchenwald, the women to Dachau (all perished).
 However, the much needed foundry camps were revived in the second half of 1944 with around 10,000 new workers sent in from Łódź, Kielce, Radomsk and Skarżysko-Kamienna.
-On 15 and 16 January 1945, ahead of the Soviet advance, about 3,000 prisoners were sent to the Third Reich; all perished.
+On 15 and 16 January 1945, ahead of the Soviet advance, about 3,000 prisoners were sent to Germany; all perished.
 The remaining 5,200 Jews employed in Częstochowa slave-labor camps were liberated by the Red Army.